 - Quality: Software testing helps to keep in check the following in a system or software:

 - Client confidence: For forging long-term relationships with clients, making software testing a clear priority is incredibly important.

 Master the Software Testing concepts to become a Quality Tester by enrolling yourself in Intellipaat’s Software Testing Course.

-Apart from this list, there are numerous other types of testing and their subcategories.
+Apart from this list, there are numerous other types of software testing and their subcategories.
 This blog has covered the overall methods, approaches, and levels that are involved in the testing process.
 However, always remember, it is not necessary to do all available types of testing for every project.